tarcisiofcarvalho/articles/DevOps/DevOps.md

 # DevOps

-DevOps is a methodology with the main objective to automate software development phase, building a bridge between development and operations tem/environment
+DevOps is a methodology with the main objective to automate the software development phase, building a bridge between development and operations teams/environments

 ### Statements: